 HISTORY OF EARL GREY TEA

-Earl Grey tea is a quintessential British tea, with roots that go back over 200 years.
-The story - or one of them - goes that this classic blend of tea was first created for tea enthusiast Earl Charles Grey, a British Prime Minister from 1830-1834 who is most famously known as the author of the Reform Bill of 1832 and the Slavery Abolition Act of 1833.
-In the early 1800s, he tasked a Chinese tea merchant with creating the perfect tea blend to suit the spring water from his estate at Howick Hall, which contained noticeably high levels of lime.
-To counteract the acidic flavor, the tea merchant started with a popular blend of black teas and simply added bergamot oil, which comes from the rind of the Italian bergamot orange fruit.
+Earl Grey is a quintessential British tea, with roots that go back over 200 years.
+The story - or one of them - goes that this classic blend was first created for tea enthusiast Earl Charles Grey, a British Prime Minister from 1830-1834.
+In the early 1800s, Charles Grey tasked a Chinese tea merchant with creating the perfect blend to suit the spring water from his estate at Howick Hall, which contained noticeably high levels of lime.
+To counteract the alkalinity, the merchant started with a popular blend of black tea and simply added bergamot oil from dried bergamot orange rinds.

-His wife, Lady Mary Elizabeth Grey, was naturally a prominent political hostess who often entertained London’s high society with the family’s specially crafted Earl Grey blend.
-It became so popular in these inner circles that she was eventually asked if it could be sold to others.
+His wife, Lady Mary Elizabeth Grey, often entertained London’s high society with the family’s specially crafted Earl Grey black tea.
+It became so popular in these circles that she was eventually asked if it could be sold to others.

 However, the exclusive Earl Grey blend didn’t hit the widespread market until a few years later.
-Twinings, a popular British tea company, branded their own Earl Grey blend and it - figuratively and literally - began to fly off the shelves, it’s popularity eventually extending to the United States during the Industrial Revolution.
+Twinings, a popular British tea company, branded their own Earl Grey blend and it - figuratively and literally - began to fly off the shelves, its popularity eventually extending to the U.S.

 WHAT ARE THE BENEFITS OF EARL GREY TEA?

-Did you know that Earl Grey tea is one of the healthiest black teas you could be sipping on?
-While this delicious tea blend will grace the sipper with a plethora of health benefits, here are the best reasons why drinking Earl Grey tea is good for you!
+Did you know that Earl Grey's one of the healthiest black teas you could be sipping on?
+While this delicious blend offers a plethora of health benefits, here are the best reasons why drinking Earl Grey tea is good for you!

-- Stress Relief The bergamot oil essence present in all Earl Grey tea blends will instantly relieve stress and reduce anxiety through its aromatherapeutic properties.
-Limonene and alpha-pinene are also natural components in extracted bergamot oil that will be naturally soothing to the sipper.
+- Stress Relief The oil of bergamot present in all Earl Grey's varieties instantly relieves stress through its aromatherapeutic properties.
+It's limonene and alpha-pinene components also naturally soothe the sipper.

 - Dental Hygiene Want to impress your dentist?
-Drinking Earl Grey tea means that you are naturally getting important catechins and fluoride which are good for your teeth and will help you fight oral infections.
+Drinking this tea naturally gives you important catechins and fluoride which help fight oral infections.

-- Metabolism Because most varieties of Earl Grey tea often have additional citrus added in the form of bergamot, lemon, or orange peels, research shows that the ingredients combined with the thermogenic effects of drinking Earl Grey help speed up your metabolism.
+- Metabolism Because most varieties have additional citrus fruit added, research shows that these ingredients combined with the thermogenic effects of drinking Earl Grey help speed up your metabolism.

-- Fight Colds As a black tea blend infused with several healthy ingredients, Earl Grey tea is naturally full of powerful antioxidants, especially in the bergamot oil, that will boost your immunity and help you fight pesky colds and the flu.
+- Fight Colds As a black tea blend, Earl Grey is naturally full of powerful antioxidants, especially in the bergamot oil, that will boost your immunity and help you fight pesky colds and the flu.

-- Heart Health Drinking Earl Grey tea over a period of time can benefit your heart health as black tea has been linked to lowering blood triglyceride levels and cholesterol levels, preventing issues like heart disease from developing.
+- Heart Health Regularly drinking Earl Grey has been linked to lowering blood triglyceride levels and cholesterol levels, preventing issues like heart disease from developing.
 Learn even more about the health benefits of drinking black tea.

 - Reduce Inflammation Feeling sore?
-The bergamot oil in Earl Greys have natural analgesic properties and works wonders as an anti-inflammatory for muscles, headaches, and general body pain.
+Bergamot oil has natural analgesic properties and works wonders as an anti-inflammatory for muscles, headaches, and general body pain.

-- Energy As a black tea, Earl Grey is an energy booster as it usually contains just enough caffeine to perk you up without the negative side effects of coffee.
+- Energy As a black tea, Earl Grey contains just enough caffeine to perk you up without the negative side effects of coffee.

 ENGLISH BREAKFAST TEA VS EARL GREY

 The best Earl Grey teas are traditionally a blend of Assam, Darjeeling, and Keemun black tea leaves with a hint of bergamot oil essence.
-Bergamot falls somewhere between a lemon and orange with a hint of grapefruit in taste.
-This tea will have a soft yet robust flavor base that pairs well with the complex citrus.
-It depends on the blend, but most Earl Grey teas will typically have the same health benefits derived from black tea and citrus.
+These teas will have soft yet robust tasting notes that pair well with the complex citrus.
+Most Earl Grey teas will typically have the same health benefits derived from black tea and citrus.

 English Breakfast tea was crafted later in the 1800s by Robert Drysdale, a Scottish tea merchant.
-The main difference from Earl Grey is that English Breakfast is an unflavored blend of black teas.
-English Breakfast tea is likely to be stronger and have more caffeine content than Earl Grey, hence the name and why it is usually sipped in the morning.
-It has a hearty, malty flavor that perks you right up with its robust character and pairs well with milk and sugar.
+The main difference is that English Breakfast is an unflavored blend.
+English Breakfast tea is likely to be stronger and have more caffeine content than Earl Grey, hence the name.
+It has a hearty, malty flavor that perks you right up and pairs well with milk and sugar.

-Unlike Earl Grey, you will not find variations of English Breakfast that experiment with other types of tea or ingredients as the blend must be made with black teas such as Assam, Ceylon, Kenyan, or Keemun to retain its characteristic rich flavor.
+Unlike Earl Grey, you will not find as many variations of English Breakfast that experiment with other types of tea or ingredients, so that it retains its characteristic rich flavor.
 We recommend Ahmad Tea's English Tea No. 1 or their classic English Breakfast.